permafrost-dev/node-ray/README.md

 }
 ```

-## Tests

-`npm run test`

 ## About

-Source was converted from original PHP source _(spatie/ray)_.
+This package attempts to replicate the entire PHP API for Ray to provide a robust solution for debugging NodeJS projects.

 ## How is this different from `js-ray`?

-This is a more complete implementation written in typescript, and it's primary use case is for node.js projects.
+This is a more complete implementation written in typescript, and its primary use case is for NodeJS projects.

-The codebase was translated to Typescript directly from the original PHP source code of `spatie/ray`.
+The codebase was translated to Typescript directly from the original PHP source code of [`spatie/ray`](https://github.com/spatie/ray).

-As a result, supports all of the features that the original package does.  `js-ray` does not support all features of Ray.
+As a result, `node-ray` supports the majority of features that exist in the original package; [`js-ray`](https://github.com/m1guelpf/ray-js) does not.

-We did, however, draw some inspiration for portions of the code from `js-ray`.
+We did draw some inspiration for portions of the code from [`js-ray`](https://github.com/m1guelpf/ray-js), however.

+## Development setup

+- `npm install`
+- `npm run build`
+- `node build/test.js`

+## Testing

+`node-ray` uses Jest for unit tests.
+To run the test suite:

+`npm run test`

+To update the test snapshots:

+`npm run test -- -u`

 ---